NHOrus/srwq-compilation/episode-15.md

 Echidna didn't even glance at you, her eyes fixed on Kai.
 "Mr Kitamura is attempting either theft of Shadow Mirror materiel, or a coup."

 Kai rubs his eyepatch in irritation.
 "That's just your interpretation, miss.
 What I said I was going to do was get some of our forces moving again.
-Waiting around here for all these busted mechs and dying pilots to get here will only increase the chance of the EFA finding us.
+Waiting around here for all these busted mechs and dying pilots to get better will only increase the chance of the EFA finding us.
 Better that we get on with our mission, at least sending some of our people on to Africa, than sit here twiddling our thumbs."

 "That is not your decision to make, Mr Kitamura.
 You are still officially a prisoner, and have only provisionly freedom by Lt.
 Irms request.
 The true decision on what we are doing lies with Major Almer, and no-one else."

-WHAT WILL KATINA DO?
-Sciencegar Sciencebolt Thu 11 Feb 2010 20:34:03 No.4514905 Report
-Man, my typing sucks today.
-I keep making errors:

->like Irm, your commander-in-theory, looks on in shock.

-That should say "while Irm looks on in shock".

->Waiting around here for all these busted mechs and dying pilots to get here

-That should be 'waiting for them to get better'.
-Lord Guilford !UuMJgvNa0Y Thu 11 Feb 2010 20:35:03 No.4514906 Report
-As much as I'd like to get moving... we are NOT leaving Axel behind for anything, and we are NOT letting Kai take command of his own contingent.
-Anonymous Thu 11 Feb 2010 20:36:03 No.4514910 Report
-Too wasted to say something coherent.
-Let's say that Kai's so hot that he should be the new shadow mirror commander, followed by vomiting again.
-Anonymous Mk-II Thu 11 Feb 2010 20:37:03 No.4514915 Report
->>4514897
-bitchs right. and we better keep discipline if we wanna stick around when the fighting starts.
-Anonymous Thu 11 Feb 2010 20:38:03 No.4514919 Report
->>4514897
-I'm agreeing with Echidna on this one.
-This is Axel's call and I don't trust Kai enough for him to take a group off by himself.
-Sciencegar Sciencebolt Thu 11 Feb 2010 21:01:03 No.4514970 Report
 "Kai, you're cool and all, but this is a no-soldier-left-behind kinda gig.
 We stick together in the Shadow Mirror, and if the EFA do come, we fight together to fend them off."

 Kai looks over at you.
 He looks like he's dissappointed in you.